KarelZe/thesis/references/obsidian/📖chapters/🔢Trade initiator.md

-There are two views are prevailing in literature:
+Two views are prevailing in literature:
 - **immediacy definition:** Traders how demand for immediate execution
 - **chronological definition:** Trade initiator is the one who places order last (our definition)